Can you smoke flowers?

 Humans have been fascinated by smoke ever since we came across fire.
 Perhaps it’s because of the solemnity we pledge to flames and their capacity of transforming everything back to ashes, changing alchemical structure of things, and creating thick clouds that we honor through ritualistic celebrations.

 Amongst these sacred practices is smoking dried flowers.
-In the case of lavender, hemp, mullein, and rose (the ingredients of Intu’s flower pre roll.
-Use code CASAEARTH for discount), burning and inhaling its petals is an act of honoring nature through pulling in and breathing out the different beneficial molecules that mindful smoking can deliver.
+In the case of lavender, hemp, mullein, and rose, burning and inhaling its petals is an act of honoring nature through pulling in and breathing out the different beneficial molecules that mindful smoking can deliver.

 Flowers smoked for centuries: